 Jennifer Butler’s music has been described as intimate, resonant, and sonorous.
 Silence, organic change, layered textures, and holding and releasing tension are important qualities in many of her compositions.

-Recent projects include: Uta’s Escape, commissioned by musica intima and uses text taken from Maria Reva’s amazing short story of the same name; holding, written in collaboration with CURV for Toronto’s Thin Edge New Music Collective; held in the hand, for Santoor and String Quartet, commissioned by the Vancouver Inter-cultural orchestra; Stolen Materials Stolen Time, commissioned by Standing Wave; The Tide Rises, The Tide Falls, commissioned by Vancouver New Music; Under Bleak Skies, commissioned by Redshift for Aventa at the Vancouver Aquatic Centre; and Unvanishing, a collaboration with video artist Terry Billings and the Saskatoon Symphony.
-Upcoming projects include a song cycle for Vancouver’s Onyx Trio with librettist Peter Anderson and a new work for Montreal’s Brady Works.
+Recent projects include: Songs for Klee Wyck, commissioned by Victoria’s Emily Carr String Quartet; Four Horses, a song cycle written with Peter Anderson for Mark McGregor, Dory Hayley and Adrian Verdejo; The Stars Have Closed Their Eyes, commissioned by Bradyworks; held in the hand, commissioned by the Vancouver Inter-cultural Orchestra; Stolen Materials Stolen Time, commissioned by Standing Wave; The Tide Rises, The Tide Falls, commissioned by Vancouver New Music; Under Bleak Skies, commissioned by Redshift for Aventa at the Vancouver Aquatic Centre; and Unvanishing, a collaboration with video artist Terry Billings and the Saskatoon Symphony.

-Jennifer was President of the Canadian League of Composers from 2011-14, and currently sits on the advisory committee for the upcoming World New Music Days 2017, and is a board member for Redshift, Standing Wave, and the Canadian New Music Network.
-She has been a member of R. Murray Schafer’s Wolf Project since 2000 and is an associate composer with the Canadian Music Centre.
+Jennifer was President of the Canadian League of Composers from 2011-14, and currently sits on the Advisory Council for the BC Region of the Canadian Music Centre, and is a board member for Redshift, Standing Wave, and the Canadian New Music Network.
+She has been a participating member of R. Murray Schafer’s Wolf Project since 2000.